 Those wanting to pursue the history of heraldry will benefit from the Bibliographie héraldique internationale compiled by Michel Popoff.
 The analysis by Cavallar, Kirshner and Lepsius makes it crystal clear how Bartolus’ approach did not focus only on heraldic arms, but on any sign or mark people might use.
 Thus he could include a discussion of the trade marks used by artisans and merchants.
 Bartolus did not only look at knights and noble people, but looked first and foremost on city life in Tuscan towns which had and have connections with towns all over Europe.
 The three authors rightly warn us not look at medieval legal treatises in isolation.
 In the case of Bartolus it is far more interesting to relate his views on particular subjects to his main commentaries, and to make comparisons between his treatises, a path masterfully shown by Diego Quaglioni in his study Politica e diritto nel Trecento italiano (Florence 1983) with editions of three treatises on political themes by Bartolus.
 In this post you find just some aspects of larger issues which deserve further study.
 I am happy to share here some fragments from a virtual workbench, and to point you to the works of some leading scholars in the field of late medieval law.

-A final addition: news about research medieval heraldry can be conveniently found at the Heraldica blog maintained bt Torsten Hiltmann (Münster).
+A final addition: news about research on medieval heraldry can be conveniently found at the Heraldica Nova blog maintained by Torsten Hiltmann (Münster), with an overview of digitized armorials.
 For an overview of medieval armorials and available editions you should visit the website of Steen Clemmensen.

 1. Osvaldo Cavallar and Julius Kirshner, ‘”Ne ultra scarpas”.
 Un cultore d’araldica fuorilegge”, Ius Commune 27 (2001) 297-311 – this review of the edition by Mario Cignoni (Florence 1998) is available online.